 University counselling services and mental health advisers have faced a 50% increase in students accessing their services, the Guardian found.
 Mental health difficulties, whether previously-diagnosed or newly-developed, can prevent students from unlocking their potential.
 Likewise, Higher Education itself may be structured in ways which present barriers for people experiencing mental health difficulties.
 UMHAN's view is that any approach that wishes to address drop-out rates should address both the personal and structural barriers to education.
 We can learn from those who have experienced these as well as those supporting them.

-The Mental Health Advisers’ role
+The role of Mental Health Advisers

 Mental Health Advisers work with students to help them manage their mental health and demonstrate their potential academically.
 They are often facilitating the transition of support for students with mental health difficulties, while guiding and advising students who have newly-developed mental health difficulties regarding diagnosis, potential treatment within the NHS, and with social support.
 Crucially, mental health advisers are also helping Higher Education providers consider how they may successfully retain students by addressing practical barriers.
 This key role can be the difference between a student dropping out or growing, graduating and fulfilling their potential.